Semantic Residual Prompts for Continual Learning: Experiments

 \subsection{Comparison with the State of the Art}

-Tab.~\ref{tab:main_results} and~\ref{tab:ood_results} provide a detailed performance comparison.
-We refer the reader to the suppl. materials for a wider analysis covering the number of parameters.
-As can be seen, \methnam \textbf{outperforms} all the other approaches, usually by a large margin.

-The comparison is particularly significant when referring to other CLIP-based methods (\ie, AttriCLIP, and PromptFusion), including Zero-shot CLIP.
-For instance, in the two fine-grained scenarios -- \splitcars and \splitcub -- we get a $+21.52$ and a $+34.71$ margin over Zero-shot CLIP, respectively.
-We ascribe this result to the fact that fine-grained class differences (distinguishing an \qmarks{Audi S4 Sedan 2007} from an \qmarks{Audi S6 Sedan 2011}) are not easily captured by the pre-trained CLIP.
-Therefore, a mechanism devoted to plasticity as our second-level prompting stage is fundamental to address these scenarios.
-A similar conclusion could be achieved for both the aerial and the medical domains, where the average gap w.r.t. the Zero-shot CLIP is $+36.73$.
+As shown in Tab.~\ref{tab:main_results} and~\ref{tab:ood_results}, \methnam outperforms all the other approaches on average.
+The comparison is particularly significant when referring to other CLIP-based methods (\eg AttriCLIP and PromptFusion).
+For instance, in the two fine-grained scenarios -- \shortsplitcars and \shortsplitcub -- we get a $+11.16$ and a $+22.96$ margin over Zero-shot CLIP, respectively.
+We ascribe this result to the fact that fine-grained class differences (distinguishing a \qmarks{red headed woodpecker} from a \qmarks{red bellied woodpecker}) are not easily captured by the pre-trained CLIP.
+Therefore, a mechanism devoted to plasticity as our second-level prompting stage becomes fundamental.
+A similar conclusion could be drawn for the aerial and medical domains, where the average gap \wrt the Zero-shot CLIP is $+37.75$.

-Remarkably, we get a $+5.84$ average boost over the runner-up method (SLCA).
-Such a result is even more impressive considering that, compared to the latter, \methnam includes only a fraction of its learnable parameters, making it far easier to train (see suppl. materials for more details).
-Only \splitcifar shows slight inferior performance, a result we ascribe to the up-sampling operation that is necessary on its images (a factor of $\times7$), which introduces significant visual artifacts.

-We also emphasize that \methnam closely matches the performance of its Joint upper bound, with an average margin of just $-3.96$.
-We feel this result as particularly promising: our solution yields an \textit{almost negligible drop in the incremental training} with respect to a stationary scenario.
-Such an outcome holds true for a scenario demanding high adaptability as the aerial one, while the gap is a bit larger for the medical one.
+Remarkably, we get a $+5.96$ average boost over the runner-up method (SLCA), which is remarkable considering that \methnam has only a fraction of its learnable parameters (see suppl. materials).
+We also emphasize that \methnam closely matches the performance of its Joint upper bound, with an average margin of just $-3.59$.
+This result looks particularly promising: our solution yields an \textit{almost negligible drop in performance} \wrt a stationary scenario.
+Such an outcome holds true for both aerial and medical scenarios, which demand high adaptability.

-We also observe that existing prompting approaches are poorly effective in aerial and medical settings.
-They are surpassed by replay-based approaches, which can deeper fine-tune the backbone to account for the domain shifts.
-Notably, \methnam stands out, suggesting it represents the best compromise between stability and plasticity.
+Moreover, existing prompting approaches struggle in aerial and medical settings.
+They are surpassed by replay-based approaches, which can deeper fine-tune the backbone to account for domain shifts.
+Notably, \methnam stands out as the best compromise between stability and plasticity.

-Finally, we highlight that the overall complexity of \methnam is comparable to that of other prompt-based methods.
-In fact, as the class prototypes $\pmb{w}_c$ do not depend on the input image, they can be computed once and then cached after each task.